QubesOS/qubes-doc/UserFaq.md

 ### How should I report documentation issues?

-Create an issue in [qubes-issues](https://github.com/QubesOS/qubes-issues/issues) with the `wiki` label, but **please make sure your issue does not already exist**.
-Documentation-related issues which have been created in `qubes-issues` are significantly more likely to be addressed than those sent in emails to the mailing lists.
+Create an issue in [qubes-issues](https://github.com/QubesOS/qubes-issues/issues), but **please make sure your issue does not already exist**.
+Documentation-related issues will be assigned the `doc` label.
+Issues which have been created in `qubes-issues` are significantly more likely to be addressed than those sent in emails to the mailing lists.

 Installation & Hardware Compatibility
 -------------------------------------